Context-Dependent Learning: A Teacher's Guide

 This has practical implications.
 Teaching students to visualise where they learned information, what was happening, and how they felt can support retrieval in novel contexts.

 State-dependent memory means students recall information better when their internal state (mood, energy level, or physical condition) matches their state during learning.
 A calm student who learned material while relaxed may struggle to recall it when anxious during a test.
-Teachers can help by teaching relaxation techniques and ensuring students practice under various emotional conditions.
+Teachers can help by teaching relaxation techniques and ensuring students practise under various emotional conditions.

 Closely related to context-dependent memory is state-dependent memory, where internal states at encoding and retrieval affect memory accessibility.